GCSS-MC Capability Support and Decommissioning Services

 Scope of Work

-- Capability Support: Maintain the GCSS-MC system in its current state, ensuring operational availability (98.7%), reliability (99.9%), maintainability, and security.
-This includes troubleshooting, interface management, help desk support (handling over 60 daily requests), system monitoring, performance management, and cybersecurity.
-Vendors should be capable of managing approximately 288 maintenance change requests per quarter.
+- Capability Support: Maintaining the GCSS-MC system in its current state, ensuring operational availability, reliability, maintainability, and security.
+This includes troubleshooting, interface management, Tier 1 and Tier 2 help desk support, system monitoring, performance management, and cybersecurity.
+Only break/fix and cybersecurity-driven changes are permitted; no new capabilities or enhancements are in scope.
+The government owns perpetual Oracle licenses for GCSS-MC.

-- Decommissioning Services: Plan and execute the complete decommissioning of the GCSS-MC system, including data archiving, secure hardware disposition, and stakeholder communication.
-The decommissioning process is anticipated to be completed within two to four years.
+- Decommissioning Services: Planning and executing the complete decommissioning of the GCSS-MC system, including data archiving, hardware disposition, comprehensive documentation, and collaboration on data migration to a successor system.
+The decommissioning is targeted for completion within a 3-year window.

 Contract & Timeline